ubihazard/steam-styler/README.md

 ![Default style](https://raw.githubusercontent.com/ubihazard/steam-styler/main/gallery/preview/default.webp "Default style")

-This is already easy to do with the GUI version, but it is technically possible to automate the process even further so that Styler would run every time Steam updates.
-How exactly you are going to go about this is out of scope of this project and this guide, but the command-line version of Styler will certainly be of great help here.
+This is already easy to do with the GUI version, but it’s technically possible to automate the process even further so that Styler would run every time Steam updates.
+How exactly you are going to go about this is out of scope of this project and this guide, but the [command-line version](https://github.com/ubihazard/steam-styler#command-line-version) of Styler will certainly be of great help here.

 Configuration
 -------------